HP85-NL/Last-Mile-Delivery-Analytics-/README.md

 **Operational Cost** — Every failed first-attempt delivery means sending a driver back a second time at full cost.
 At a 10.8% failure rate across 24,923 shipments, the wasted operational spend accumulates fast.

-**Carbon Emissions** — 10.7% of every gram of CO₂ SwiftRoute emits produces zero value — burned on failed delivery trips.
+**Carbon Emissions** — 10.7% of every gram of CO₂ Pateldelivers emits produces zero value — burned on failed delivery trips.
 With EU sustainability reporting obligations tightening in 2026, this is no longer just an environmental metric.
 It is a financial and regulatory one.

 Patel Delivers needed their first data analyst to answer three questions:
 - **Where** are failures concentrated?